 - It’s not an efficient use of space, takes up more room and can leave gaps.

-You might also like – 5 Trafalgar Travel Directors share the essential items they cannot travel without
+We think you’ll also like – 5 Trafalgar Travel Directors share the essential items they cannot travel without

 - Rolling saves space in your bag, especially if you only have hand luggage.